Global Review Panel

 David’s areas of expertise include best care practices for persons living with dementia, caregiver support, staff training and long-term care programme development.
 Having been a family carer to his mother Dorothy, who passed away from Alzheimer’s disease in 2008, David understands the challenges faced by those affected by Alzheimer’s.

-Michal Herz, Voice of Customer Director, Assured Allies & Aging and Dementia Consultant (Israel)
+Michal Herz, Aging and Demetia Consultant to Startups (Israel)

 With over 20 years of experience working with people living with dementia, Michal is the Director of Wellness Program at Assured Allies and Senior’s Market product manager for Eyeclick, Israel.